Raikki03/PremierLeagueAPI/README.md

 API list for Premier League stats scraped from FbRef and the Premier League website

+The following scripts will scrape the code and insert them into databases, tested with MySQL

 Stats are scraped via Python

 Following statistics are scraped: